 Although Italy is the origin of mozzarella cheese, the cheese stick or mozzarella stick dish was invented in the US.

-In the US, this deep-fried dish was not prevalent until the late 1970s and the early 1980s, after they decided to bring mozzarella sticks to the bowling alleys or sports bars.
+This iconic American appetizer was not prevalent until the late 1970s and the early 1980s, after they decided to bring mozzarella sticks to the bowling alleys or sports bars.
 Today, cheese sticks are also sold in many fast food stores and used as a snack worldwide.

 Thanks to this variety of flavors, it efficiently helps local dishes richer and deeper in tastes.
 That is also why it is also used in many dishes such as cream cheese sauce or more elegant and complex dishes.